 Privacy has come to the fore in recent years, with users demanding transparency, choice and control over who tracks their online behaviour and how their data is used.
 As a result, regulators have pushed for more privacy-preserving laws.
 One of the main concerns raised is how publishers and advertisers have followed data practices or relied on technology, specifically cookies and tracking, in ways that void user trust.

-In an attempt to regain this, Google has said that in 2023 it will remove third-party cookies and replace them with a set of open standards to enhance privacy.
-This means two things: a lot of online behavioural and intent data will be lost; and marketers will have to change their advertising strategies significantly.
+Google has said that in 2023 it will remove third-party cookies and replace them with a set of open standards to enhance privacy.
+This means two things: some platforms and providers might end up losing a lot of online behavioural and intent data, and marketers may have to change their advertising strategies significantly.